 We want to avoid it at all costs!

-To become more authentic and to seek this out in others, we first need to be open-minded.
+As an author and executive coach, I know in order to become more authentic and to seek this out in others, we first need to be open-minded.
 We attract the people and things we want in life when we’re open-minded and receptive.
 This often leads to opportunities and new ways of thinking that expand our minds and bring us ideas that add value to our lives.

 I thought I’d apply my experience in the business world, from working with key-decision makers at Fortune 500 companies and top government organizations, and blend my personal experience of building relationships in coaching, to help better explain the qualities that make up authenticity.